mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 ### Convolutional neural networks

-\ac{CNN} is a deep learning technique designed for processing grid-based data.
+\acp{CNN} is a deep learning technique designed for processing grid-based data.
 It is most commonly applied to visual tasks such as image classification and object detection.
-The main invention of \ac{CNN} is the concept of convolution layers.
+The main invention of \acp{CNN} is the concept of convolution layers.
 These layers scan across the input using _kernels_.
 The kernels detect features such as edges, textures, and patterns in the input data, and each output a feature map that is passed to the next layer.
 Each kernel has parameters that are trained based on the entire input grid.
 Figure \ref{fig:sliding-kernel} shows an example of a kernel sliding over the input.

 ![A 3x3 kernel sliding over a 4x4 input.
 This layer will result in a 2x2 output. \label{fig:sliding-kernel}](images/sliding-kernel.svg)